 You could attach your chain to the jump rings at this point and be done with it (make it long enough to throw over your head and you don’t need a lobster clasp).
 But I thought it would be interesting to cut out some small triangles, add glitter using the same process, and punch holes at the top and bottom of each.
 I needed an additional three jump rings, plus an additional one inch of chain in between the small triangles and the pendant.

-And you’re done!
+And you’re done with your geometric necklace!
 I love the vinyl and the glitter together, a luxurious combo but not so much that I can’t wear it with my my mom uniform of shirt, cardigan and jeans.
 But of course, I’d much rather wear it on date night.

-Try this DIY statement necklace with different shapes and color combos!
+Try this geometric DIY statement necklace with different shapes and color combos!

 About the Podger: Steph writes the blog The Silly Pearl about crafting, thrifting and life with twin girls, currently age 5.
 And because she had nothing better to do, she recently opened the brand-new The Silly Pearl SHOP! on Etsy.
 Also find her on Facebook, Twitter, Pinterest and Instagram.